mdomke/pytest-mongodb/README.rst

 *Note*: This project has been renamed from ``humongous`` to ``pytest-mongodb`` in order to conform to the pytest plugin naming conventions and to be more easy to find on the Python package index.
-See the `migration section`_ for more information.
+See the `migration section <Migration from humongous_>`_ for more information.

 Configuration